-Robert Davis is an experienced antitrust attorney focusing on competition issues relating to intellectual property, computer technology and the Internet, information services and communications, international antitrust, and energy.
-He has a broad range of experience in competition agency investigations and litigation, including mergers and acquisitions and conduct cases.
-Prior to joining Venable, Rob spent more than 10 years at the Federal Trade Commission where he handled a wide range of major merger and competition conduct cases, including the Commission's investigations of some of the highest-profile technology transactions and competition conduct issues over the last decade.
+Rob Davis is an experienced antitrust attorney who focuses on competition issues involving associations, transportation, intellectual property, computer technology, and the Internet.
+Rob has a broad range of experience in competition agency investigations and antitrust litigation, including mergers and conduct cases.
+Prior to joining Venable, Rob worked at the Federal Trade Commission (FTC), where he handled a wide range of antitrust cases, including the FTC's investigations of high-profile technology transactions and competition conduct issues.
 Rob was an attorney advisor to FTC Chairman Leibowitz from 2005 to 2011, advising him on key antitrust investigations, enforcement actions, policy initiatives, and legislative actions.

-Prior to that, he was a staff attorney in the FTC's Bureau of Competition, where he focused on computer and Internet technology, standard-setting, and state regulation.
+Prior to joining Chairman Leibowitz's office, he was a staff attorney in the FTC's Bureau of Competition, where he focused on computer and Internet technology, standard-setting, and state regulation.